HIST5152/fall22/syllabus.md

 ### Grading + course completion ⏰
 Note: Dates, assignments, readings, or lab tutorials are subject to change throughout the semester.
 I will make every effort to contact you by email at least a week prior to the affected class if I make a change in the syllabus.
 Realistically, although I’ve tried to prepare for the unexpected, the class may change shape and form over the course of the semester due to a number of unpredictable factors.

+Grades and attendance are recorded in the course Canvas instance.

 #### Course grading scale
 A Range:
 - A 94-100
 - A- 90-93

 B Range:
 - B+ 87-89
 - B 84-86
 - B- 80-83

 C Range:
 - C+ 77-79
 - C 74-76
 - C- 70-73

 D Range:
 - D+ 67-69
 - D 64-66
 - D-60-63

 F Range:
 - F 0-50